wetryingtodorock/getblock-docs/en/rpc-service/fuse/json-rpc/fuse_db_putString.md

 ---
-title: fuse:db_putString \[POST\] {disallowed}
+title: fuse:db_putString  {disallowed} - Fuse Network
-description: Stores a string in the local database.Note this function is deprecated and will be removed in the future.
+description: Example code for the fuse:db_putString  {disallowed} json-rpc method. Сomplete guide on how to use fuse:db_putString  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters